sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 - Go to the blog post linked above, and copy just the code for the **tag_gen.rb** file.
 - Paste this in a new file in your text editor
-- Save the file as **tag_gen.rb** in a new **_plugins** directory at the root level of your website repository
+- Create a new **_plugins** directory at the root level of your website repository
+- Save the file as **tag_gen.rb** in this new folder

 For the next three steps, note that your tags can be displayed in three places:

 - Inside the blog post, just near the header
-- In it's own tag home page that will show all the posts related to that tag
+- In its own tag home page that will show all the posts related to that tag
 - On the blog post home page, where all your blog posts are listed

 #### Step 2.
 Update tag links inside blog posts to be clickable links